Selling a Home That Was a Former Rental

 Commencing 1/1/09 owners that convert a rental property or second home into a principal residence and then later sell that property via a 121 exclusion will need to multiply their gain by a fraction to determine the taxable portion of their gain as well as the amount eligible for exclusion.
 The numerator of the fraction will be the amount of time from 1/1/09 that the property is used as a rental property or second home.
 The denominator of the fraction will be the total number of years of ownership dating from the original acquisition date.

 The law will obviously have no impact if the owner never sells their principal residence.
-However, we have found over the years that very few Oahu homes remain suitable for the same family over any extended period of time.
+However, we have found over the years that very few Oahu homes remain suitable for the same family over an extended period of time.
 Most families eventually will want to move to a different location, own a different sized home, have different features in their home, and/or change from a house to a condo or vice-versa.
-A couples' view often changes when they move from having children living in a home to being empty nesters.
+A couple’s view often changes when they move from having children living in a home to being empty nesters.

 For simplicity, I am using 1/1/yr for most of my dates such as when a property is acquired, converted to a principal residence or sold.
 In actuality, my understanding is that the total number of days is used in establishing periods of time for the fraction.